-There are PTSD treatment centers for women that focus on mainly on providing women-specific treatment programs.
+There are PTSD treatment centers for women that focus on providing women-specific treatment programs either inpatient or IOP.
 The causes, symptoms, and other factors concerning PTSD are different between men and women which mean that there is no one-treatment-for-all that can fully assist in the recovery process.

 Many stories have been recorded by various PTSD treatment centers for women with regard to the positive response of women to treatment.
 This is supported by at least one study that reveals how women respond well or better to treatment compared with men.
 At the end of the day, immediate diagnosis and intervention can greatly help PTSD patients.